 - Puffed out fur, as though the cat is making itself look larger

 If a cat demonstrates these behaviors ahead of rolling onto its back, take no chances.
-Give the cat a wide berth and certainly avoid touching the exposed tummy.
-If the cat wants to show you affection, it will find another way to do so.
+Give the cat a wide berth and avoid touching the exposed tummy.

 If your cat is female and unspayed, entering heat is always a consideration.
-Once a cat reaches sexual maturity, she will continue to enter and exit estrus cycles for life.
+Once a cat reaches sexual maturity, she’ll continue to enter and exit estrus cycles for life.

 The cat may also be rolling to neutralize any scents on her fur.
-This is potential suitors are not deterred by the scent of a rival.
+This is so that suitors aren’t deterred by the scent of a rival.
 Do not be offended if a cat in heat immediately rolls over and grooms to remove the smell of your hands after petting.
 It’s hard to miss the signs that a female cat is in season.
 These include:

 - Attempting to escape the home at any opportunity